upsetjs/upsetjs/README.md

 [![NPM Package][npm-image]][npm-url] [![Github Actions][github-actions-image]][github-actions-url]

 UpSet.js is a JavaScript re-implementation of [UpSetR](https://www.rdocumentation.org/packages/UpSetR/) which itself is based on [UpSet](http://vcg.github.io/upset/about/) to create interactive set visualizations for more than three sets.
 The core library is written in React but provides also bundle editions for plain JavaScript use.
-The `UpSet` React component is implemented as a pure functional component solely depending on the given properties.
+The `UpSetJS` React component is implemented as a pure functional component solely depending on the given properties.

 ![interactions](https://user-images.githubusercontent.com/4129778/80863076-f0f8f380-8c79-11ea-8790-f6ad86738b28.png)